-Then there's the issue of trust.
-Consider the following: Most insurance policies include special rights for the mortgagor of a property.
-Such rights include notification of changes and the ability to receive payments for a loss, even if that loss is in direct violation of the terms of the insurance, such as a tenant causing intentional damage (e.g., arson).
+Then there's the problem with trust, which is just too big to squeeze into a bullet point.
+Consider this: Most insurance policies include special rights for the mortgagor of a property.
+These rights include notification of changes and the ability to receive payments for a loss.
+This applies even if that loss is in direct violation of the terms of the insurance, such as a tenant causing intentional damage (e.g., arson).

-If your tenant commits any violation of the terms of the insurance contract (such as arson), the contract may be void for every insured—including you.
-Also keep in mind that being an additional insured or interest does not change the coverage provided by the policy.
-Therefore, if the policy your tenant purchased does not cover flood loss and a flood damages your building, the insurance will not pay anyone, including you.
+If your tenant commits any violation of the terms of the insurance contract (like arson), the contract may be void for every insured—including you.
+Being an additional insured or interest does not change the coverage provided by the policy, either.
+So if the policy your tenant purchased does not cover flood loss and a flood damages your building, the insurance will not pay anyone, including you.